szymon-zuk/E-commerce-App/README.md

-# Django Todo App
+# E-Commerce App

 A Django REST Framework application for managing products, orders, and product statistics.
+It contains CRUD operations on products and orders, provides sales statistics of certain products and has a setup for confirmation and payment reminding emails which are managed by Celery and Redis.

 ## Table of Contents